-The idea for this program emerged in 2011 when California was struggling with a budget crisis.
-Rather than just focusing on their debt-ridden, underfunded pension programs, politicians decided to also involve themselves in the private sector.
 CalSavers was designed for small business who cannot afford the costs of offering retirement programs to their employees and is supposed to give employers an option to help their employees save for retirement without any employer fees or fiduciary responsibility.
-CalSavers is a basic plan, and while it may be easy for small businesses to administer, it does have employer requirements.
+However, CalSavers is a basic plan and it does have employer requirements.

 Here is what SMALL BUSINESS OWNERS need to know about the program:

-- Employers will not contribute to funds, manage funds, or have any responsibility for financial advice
+- CalSavers is a state-run Roth IRA program.
+Employers will not contribute to funds, manage funds, or have any responsibility for financial advice.

 - Employers of five or more employees will be required to provide a retirement option, or enable their employees to make an automatic contribution from their paycheck into their CalSavers account.

-- Small businesses will be phased into the CalSavers program over the next 3 years
+- Small businesses are phased into the CalSavers program over a 3-year period

-- Employers with over 100 employees are required to participate by September 30, 2020 (extended from June 30 due to the COVID-19 pandemic)
+- Employers with over 100 employees are required to participate by September 30, 2020 (deadline passed)

 - Employers with over 5 employees are required to participate by June 30, 2022